OpenVAA/voting-advice-application/frontend/README.md

   $electionsData = data.electionsData;
 ```

-3. `/+page.svelte` just shows a button to proceed to election selection.

-4. `/elections/+page.svelte` shows all available elections (`$lib/stores/availableElections`) for selection.
-Depending on `$lib/stores/effectiveSettings.electionsAllowSelectMultiple`, one or multiple elections can be selected.

-5. `/elections/e1/constituencies/+layout.server.ts` loads the constituency categories data and also adds the route param to the page data. **NB.** We might already pass the electionIds to the data provider call to not load unnecessary constituency categories.
+3. `/elections/e1/constituencies/+layout.server.ts` loads the constituency categories data and also adds the route param to the page data. **NB.** We might already pass the electionIds to the data provider call to not load unnecessary constituency categories.
 Also, the route params could be accessed in the svelte files as well.

 ```
   return {